emontzkajnl/livability/wp-content/plugins/ajax-load-more-for-terms/README.txt

 5. Activate the plugin in the WP plugin dashboard.

 == Changelog ==

+= 1.2.0 - November 13, 2025 =
+* NEW: Added support for Ajax Load More Cache 3.0.
+* UPDATE: Various code cleanups and organization.

 = 1.1.2 - June 5, 2025 =
 * NEW: Adding Ajax Load More as a required plugin.